NateMarder/SudokuSolver/README.md

-Program Author: Nathan Marder
+This program inputs and unsolved
-Program Description: This program inputs and unsolved Sudoku puzzle.
+Sudoku puzzle.
 By using a recursive method with backtracking, a solution is printed to the output terminal.
 The program input, unsolved Sudoku board,